 Crime Victim and Criminal Proceeding Leave Policy - New York

-Subject to the terms and conditions set forth below, this Policy applies to any employee of New York University-New York (the “University”) who is the victim of a criminal offense or exercises his or rights as a victim (as provided under the applicable sections of the New York criminal procedure law and executive law), or who is subpoenaed to attend a criminal proceeding as a witness (pursuant to the applicable section of the New York criminal procedure law) (collectively, “covered employees”).
+This Policy applies to any University employee who is the victim of a criminal offense or exercises his or rights as a victim (as provided under the applicable sections of the New York criminal procedure law and executive law), or who is subpoenaed to attend a criminal proceeding as a witness (pursuant to the applicable section of the New York criminal procedure law) (collectively, “covered employees”).

 Upon request of the University, a covered employee shall provide verification of his or her time out the office from the party who sought the attendance or testimony.